technet-systems/REST_client/README.md

-# Rest Client for Producers
+# Example Code for a Rest Client App

 A small PHP application (written in pure OO PHP) that provides POST and GET requests to an API.